John Badham: Career

+Badham worked in television for years, on Universal Television series like Cannon and The Bold Ones.
+He then directed several acclaimed TV movies, including Isn't It Shocking?
+(1973) and The Law (1974).
+His first feature film was The Bingo Long Traveling All-Stars & Motor Kings in 1976.

-Badham worked in television for years, before his breakthrough in 1977 with Saturday Night Fever, a massive worldwide hit starring John Travolta.
+His breakthrough came in 1977 when he replaced John G. Avildsen as the director of Saturday Night Fever, a massive worldwide hit starring John Travolta.
+His choices after that film were wildly eclectic, ranging from the action thriller Blue Thunder (1983) to the comedy-drama Whose Life Is It Anyway?
+(1981) to the comedy thriller Stakeout (1987) and its sequel Another Stakeout (1993).
 WarGames (1983), starring Matthew Broderick, is his other signature film, renowned for its take on popular Cold War fears of nuclear terror as well as being one of the first films to deal with the subculture of amateur hacking.
+Another sizable hit was Short Circuit (1986), a comedy about a robot who comes to life.

-In addition to his numerous film credits, Badham has also directed and produced for TV, including credits for Rod Serling's Night Gallery, and the A&E television series The Beast.
-He has also contributed commentary to the web series Trailers from Hell.
+In addition to his numerous film credits, Badham has also continued to direct and produce for TV, including credits for Rod Serling's Night Gallery, the A&E television series The Beast, TV movies like HBO's The Jack Bull (1999), and episodes of series including Crossing Jordan and Criminal Minds.He has also contributed commentary to the web series Trailers from Hell.

 In 1986, he signed a two-year development deal with production company Universal Pictures, in order to develop various film projects.
+Badham is a Professor at Chapman University.

 Unrealized projects

-Badham has been considered to direct films that ended up being helmed by other directors, such as The Wiz (1978), Brubaker (1980), First Blood (1982), Staying Alive (1983), The Dead Zone (1983), Starman (1984), Project X (1987), Short Circuit 2 (1988), Ghost Dad (1990), Patriot Games (1992), The Firm (1993), and Dragonheart (1996).
+Badham has been considered to direct films that ended up being directed by others, such as The Wiz (1978), Brubaker (1980), First Blood (1982), Staying Alive (1983), The Dead Zone (1983), Starman (1984), Project X (1987), Short Circuit 2 (1988), Ghost Dad (1990), Patriot Games (1992), The Firm (1993) and Dragonheart (1996).

-Family
+Personal life

 Badham's sister, Mary Badham, was nominated for an Oscar for her role as "Scout" Finch in the film To Kill a Mockingbird.
-They worked together on one project, William Castle's Let's Kill Uncle, released in 1966; Badham was Castle's casting director, and Mary played one of the leads.
+They worked together on one project, William Castle's Let's Kill Uncle, released in 1966, Badham was Castle's casting director, and Mary played one of the leads.

 Badham's former wife is retired model Jan Speck of The New Treasure Hunt.
 She had assorted cameo roles in many of his projects, starting in the 1980s.